 While trying to navigate through current challenges, Apposit is foreseeing future challenges in scaling with the businesses it serves.

-“Our biggest challenge is scaling our existing business in terms of number of customers and new markets.
+“Our biggest challenge is scaling our existing business in terms of the number of customers and new markets.
 In Ethiopia, a lot of businesses we’re running here are still relatively small but they have huge potential to scale, especially the agricultural system.
 We’re looking to scale in orders of magnitude, up to ten times by next year”.

 The company is also looking forward to expanding to Ghana, Nigeria, Kenya and Rwanda.